$n$-bridge braids and the braid index: Introduction

 \end{cor}

-The main proof strategy for \Cref{lemma:1BBsAreLorenzKnots}, \Cref{thm:NBridge}, and \Cref{thm:BraidIndex} is elementary: we use the well-known \textit{Markov moves} to manipulate the presentation of the braid, and then apply the Morton; Franks--Williams Theorem, which states that if a positive braid on $k$ strands contains a \textit{full twist}, then in fact, $i(\beta) = k$ \cite{Morton:KnotPolys, FranksWilliams}.
-Our proof is completely effective, in the sense that it produces a positive braid with a full twist which is Markov equivalent to an $n$-bridge braid.
-The algorithm we produce could be extended to all $T$-links.
-However, the computations are significantly more tedious, so we do not include them here.
-An interesting future direction would be to write a computer implementation of this algorithm for all $T$-links.
+The main proof strategy for \Cref{thm:NBridge}, and \Cref{thm:BraidIndex} is elementary: we use the well-known \textit{Markov moves} to manipulate the presentation of the braid, and then apply a result of Morton and Franks--Williams \cite{Morton:PolysFromBraids, Morton:KnotPolys, FranksWilliams}.
+Their theorem says that if a positive braid $\beta$ on $k$ strands contains a \textit{positive full twist}, then in fact, $i(\beta) = k$.
+Our proof is completely effective: we concretely apply Markov moves to produce an explicit positive braid which contains a full twist; we then apply the Morton---Franks--Williams result to this braid to know the braid index.

+\Cref{thm:NBridge} partially recovers -- using very different techniques -- a result of Birman--Kofman \cite{BirmanKofman}.
+In \cite{BirmanKofman}, the authors define \textit{T-links} (these links are the closures of particular positive braids), and prove that the set of T-links coincides with the well studied \textit{Lorenz links}, i.e. the set of links which can be embedded onto the ``Lorenz template'', which is seen in \Cref{fig:Lorenz}.
+Lorenz links are interesting in their own right as they exhibit rich dynamical and geometric properties \cite{BirmanWilliams, BirmanKofman, ChampanerkarFuterKofmanNeumannPurcell, Birman:Lorenz, Dehornoy:Lorenz, dePaivaPurcell}.
+Notably, Birman--Kofman show that over half of the ``simplest" hyperbolic knots are Lorenz knots \cite{BirmanKofman}.